rsdoiel/rsdoiel.github.io/blog/2017/12/10/harvesting-my-gists-from-github.md

 By R. S. Doiel 2017-12-10

-This is a just quick set of notes on harvesting my Gists on Github so I have an independent copy for my own website.
+This is a just quick set of notes on harvesting my Gists on GitHub so I have an independent copy for my own website.

 ## Assumptions

-In this gist I assume you are using Bash on a Posix system (e.g. Raspbian on a Raspberry Pi) with the standard compliment of Unix utilities (e.g. cut, sed, curl).
+In this gist I assume you are using Bash on a POSIX system (e.g. Raspbian on a Raspberry Pi) with the standard compliment of Unix utilities (e.g. cut, sed, curl).
 I also use Stephen Dolan's [jq](https://github.com/stedolan/jq) as well as Caltech Library's [datatools](https://github.com/caltechlibrary/datatools).
-See the respective Github repositories for installation instructions.
+See the respective GitHub repositories for installation instructions.
-The gist harvest process was developed against Github's v3 API (see developer.github.com).
+The gist harvest process was developed against GitHub's v3 API (see developer.github.com).

-In the following examples "USER" is assumed to hold your Github user id (e.g. rsdoiel for https://github.com/rsdoiel).
+In the following examples "USER" is assumed to hold your GitHub user id (e.g. rsdoiel for https://github.com/rsdoiel).

 ## Getting my basic profile